wpreimes/smecv-grid/README.rst

 - One or multiple ESA CCI LC classes (reference year 2010)
 - One or multiple Koeppen-Geiger climate classes (`Peel et al. 2007 <https://www.hydrol-earth-syst-sci.net/11/1633/2007/>`_, DOI:10.5194/hess-11-1633-2007).

-For more information on grid definitions and the usage of grids, we refer to the `pygeogrids package <https://github.com/TUW-GEO/pygeogrids>`_ in the background.
+For more information on grid definitions and the usage of grids in general, we refer to the `pygeogrids package <https://github.com/TUW-GEO/pygeogrids>`_ in the background.

-Different versions of the grid are implemented,

-`SMECV_Grid_v042` : Grid used in the generation of ESA CCI SM v4.x / C3S SM v201x.x.x data.
-Global quarter degree grid, with 5 degree cell partitioning, contains masks for landpoints and rainforest areas.

-`SMECV_Grid_v052` : Grid used in the generation of ESA CCI SM v5.x / C3S SM v202x.x.x data.
-Global quarter degree grid, with 5 degree cell partitioning, contains masks for landpoints, rainforests, multiple landcover/climate classes and high VOD (based on AMSR-E VOD) regions.
-Compared to v4 grid, the latitudes and gpis in the grid are sorted differently, this means that `SMECV_Grid_v052(None).activegpis[0]` is **0** while `SMECV_Grid_v042(None).activegpis[0]` is **1035360**.
-However, in both cases e.g. `grid.find_nearest_gpi(16.3,48.1)` is **795665** in cell **1431**

 Loading the grid